istio/istio.io/content/blog/2019/mesh-federation/index.md

 ### Isolation of system components and boundary protection

-Isolation of system components and boundary protection is the most important use case for mesh federation, in my opinion.
+In my opinion, isolation of system components and boundary protection is the most important use case for mesh federation. opinion.

 Isolation and boundary protection mechanisms are explained in